-At a time when, for centuries, people have celebrated Light with great joy, the narrative is about our Maker disclosing hidden things to those He made in His own image.[a]
-John’s Revelation (in today’s Breadcrumb) picks up where the ancient prophet Daniel left off 600 years earlier…
+At a time when people for centuries have celebrated Light with great joy, the narrative is about our Maker disclosing hidden things to those He made in His own image.[a]
+John’s Revelation in today’s Breadcrumb picks up where the ancient prophet Daniel left off 600 years earlier…

 “I (Daniel) kept looking in the night visions, And behold, with the clouds of heaven One like a Son of Man was coming, And He came up to the Ancient of Days (the Creator God) And was presented before Him.
 And to Him was given dominion, Glory and a kingdom, That all the peoples, nations and men of every language Might serve Him.
 His dominion is an everlasting dominion Which will not pass away; And His kingdom is one Which will not be destroyed.”
 [Daniel 7:13-14]

-But if you’re confused over who’s in charge if all this authority is given to Jesus, John gives us another puzzle piece in today’s chapter, that describes what’s happening in the throne room of the “Ancient of Days”.
-This chapter shows undeniable Glory, and infinite Honour, given to our LORD, Creator, and Father God:
+But if you’re confused over who’s in charge if all this authority is given to Jesus, then John gives us another puzzle piece in today’s chapter that describes what’s happening in the throne room of the “Ancient of Days”.
+This chapter shows undeniable Glory and infinite Honour that is given to our LORD, Creator, and Father God:

 “Day and night they do not cease to say, ‘Holy, holy, holy is the Lord God, the Almighty, who was and who is and who is to come.’ [v8] ‘Worthy are You, our Lord God, to receive glory and honour and power; for You created all things, and because of Your will they existed, and were created.’” [v11]